NiviShukla/Geolocational-Analysis/README.md

 # Geolocational-Analysis

-This project involves the use of K-Means Clustering to find the best accommodation for students in Hydrabad (or any other city of your choice) by classifying accommodation for incoming students on the basis of their preferences on amenities, budget and proximity to the location.
+This project involves the use of K-Means Clustering to find the best accommodation for students in Hyderabad (or any other city of your choice) by classifying accommodation for incoming students on the basis of their preferences on amenities, budget and proximity to the location.
 This project is in association with Crio.Do project for Exploratory Analysis of Geolocational Data.